-Another reason why brokers make more money than agents is because the former generally work for more hours than the latter.
+Another reason why brokers make more money than agents is that the former generally work for more hours than the latter.
 You'll find many real estate agents work part-time, while it’s uncommon to find a real estate broker who doesn’t treat real estate transactions as their full-time job.
 They, therefore, get more repeat and referral business than agents.

 Finally, brokers usually keep a percentage of the sales commission that agents working under them earn.
 Therefore, a real estate broker with a large team of agents can make significantly more than a single agent working under them

 With all that said, real estate agents and brokers can still earn more than the other depending on a number of factors including the number of sales, gross transaction (sales) volume, commission percentage earned, agent broker commission split, and average transaction size.

 Yes, real estate brokers can work from home.
 In fact, there are many brokers who make a lot of money from the comfort of their own homes.
 However, this is largely a question of resources and preference since there are those who prefer to operate from an office.
 Since most real estate brokers own their own businesses, they can work as much or as little as they want.
 They can choose the place to work in, and the flexibility of working from home is always at the top of their lists.

-Besides touring and showing properties to clients, the majority of a broker's business can be conducted at their own home, in their clients' homes, and in public venues.
+Besides touring and showing properties to clients, the majority of a broker's business can be conducted at their own homes, in their client's homes, and in public venues.

 Those brokers who prefer working in brick-and-mortar locations are listing agents who need a place where they can have prolonged conversations with their prospects, and reassure them that they are the best in the real estate industry.

 Truthfully, you don’t need a real estate broker to buy a house.
 However, this professional is an indispensable partner who can bring a host of benefits to the table including: